TomaszRewak/C-sharp-console-gui-framework/README.md

 // optional: adjusts the buffer size and sets the output encoding to the UTF8 ConsoleManager.Setup();

-// optional: resizes the console window (the size is set in number of characters, not pixels) ConsoleManager.Resize(new Size(150, 40));
+// optional: resizes the console window (the size is set in a number of characters, not pixels) ConsoleManager.Resize(new Size(150, 40));

 // sets the main layout element and prints it on the screen